Hong Kong Braces For Massive Weekend Protests

 Some protests that began as peaceful gatherings degenerated into mobs of masked demonstrators confronting police dressed in full riot gear, wielding clubs and firing tear gas.

 Police have cautioned that gasoline bombs lobbed by protesters have put officers' lives at risk.
-They have issued warnings that law enforcement may use live ammunition as a matter of self-defense.
+They have issued warnings that law enforcement may use live ammunition for self-defense.

-The activist group Civil Human Rights Front, whose mass rallies have pulled as many as two million into the streets, has received police approval for Saturday's gathering, although authorities have banned some its earlier demonstrations.
+The activist group Civil Human Rights Front, whose mass rallies have pulled as many as 2 million people into the streets, has received police approval for Saturday's gathering, although authorities have banned some of its earlier demonstrations.

 This weekend's events come after Hong Kong's Beijing-appointed chief executive, Carrie Lam, held an hours-long town hall with an antagonistic audience on Thursday.